-The assessments conducted during 2016, as well as in the two previous years were carried out with the support of external consultants.
-The assessment process was carried out through preparatory work sessions led by the Chairman of the Appointments Committee with the participation of the directors from the cited Committee, assistance from the Secretary of the Committee and internal areas responsible for the corporate governance of the Company, the review of minutes and internal Company documentation, and, finally, through a comparative analysis with the best practices in corporate governance.
+The assessments conducted during 2017, as well as in the three previous years were carried out with the support of external consultants (in this fiscal year, Lupicinio International Law Firm e Informa Consulting).
+The assessment process was carried out through work sessions led by the Chairwoman of the Board of Directors and the Chairmen of the Audit, Compliance and related Party Transactions Committee and of the Appointments and Remuneration Committee, assistance from the internal areas responsible for the corporate governance of the Company, the review of minutes and internal Company's documentation, and, finally, through a comparative analysis with the best practices and reference and comparable companies.
+Likewise the Practical Guide of the Board of Directors elaborated by the Instituto of Consejeros-Administradores and the Technical Guide 3/2017 about the Audit Committees of the public interest entities elaborated by the CNMV were also taken as reference.

 The areas assessed for the Board of Directors and Committees were the composition, operation, implementation of capacities, discharge of duties, and the relationship with other bodies.
-The Chairman of the Board and CEO were assessed in the same areas regarding the role's profile, implementation of capacities, discharge of duties, and the relationship with other bodies.
-The individual assessment of each director examined the same aspects on the profile and implementation of capacities.
+Regarding the individual assessments of each director their role's profile, implementation of capacities and discharge of duties has been evaluated.
+In this fiscal year no assessment regarding the Chairwoman and the CEO has been carried out due to the short period of time in which they have been developing their functions.